College of Food, Agricultural and Natural Resource Sciences

 Department of Forest Resources

-Dr. Montgomery’s research interests include forest ecology, plant functional ecology, global change, and evolutionary ecology.
-She has worked in tropical, temperate, and boreal ecosystems.
-She serves as major coordinator for the Forest Resources undergraduate degree and teaches Forest Ecology, Ecology of Managed Systems and a 3-week summer field course in Northern Forests Field Ecology.
+Montgomery’s research interests include forest ecology, plant functional ecology, global change and evolutionary ecology.
+She has worked in tropical, temperate and boreal ecosystems.
+She serves as major coordinator for the forest and natural resource management undergraduate program and teaches Forest Ecology, Ecology of Managed Systems and a three-week summer field course in Northern Forests Field Ecology.
 She has received several awards for excellence in undergraduate teaching.
-She has traveled extensively and has forest research experience in numerous countries including: Costa Rica, Panama, Peru, Brazil, French Guiana, and Papua New Guinea.
-Current research projects focus on three major areas of scholarship (1) climate change, especially response of terrestrial ecosystems to elevated temperature; (2) phenology, the timing of biological events in the life cycle of plants and animals; and (3) species interactions, including competition, facilitation and pest-pathogen-plant interactions.
+She has traveled extensively and has forest research experience in numerous countries, including Costa Rica, Panama, Peru, Brazil, French Guiana and Papua New Guinea.
+Current research projects focus on three major areas of scholarship: (1) climate change, especially response of terrestrial ecosystems to elevated temperature; (2) phenology, the timing of biological events in the life cycle of plants and animals; and (3) species interactions, including competition, facilitation and pest-pathogen-plant interactions.

 See Montgomery’s faculty page for more info.